-The future of the communications between the partners was discussed in detail to enhance the links between the various partners of JSA and the People's Health Movement.
-These experiences strengthened my own faith in movements in India and elsewhere.
+The future of the communications between the partners was discussed in detail to enhance the links between the various partners of JSA and the PHM.
+These experiences strengthened my own belief about the progress and conduct of Movements in India and elsewhere.